GJordao/simple-auth/README.md

 - Pull the git repo and run the service locally
 - (Prefered) Pull the docker image and run along with your other services

+In both cases you will need a database engine running somewhere

 ## Running locally

 Pull the git repo and in a terminal window run the following commands: